Will I benefit from home oxygen therapy?

 On this page, we explain how home oxygen therapy helps and who might benefit from it.
 We also explain the difference between obstructive and restrictive lung conditions, and how both might be treated with oxygen therapy.

-How does oxygen therapy help?
+How does home oxygen therapy help?

-- chronic obstructive pulmonary disease (COPD) and emphysema
+- chronic obstructive pulmonary disease (COPD)

 - cystic fibrosis